kern-me/Etsy-Rank-Scraper/README.md

 ## Instructions ##
 1. Open [Google Chrome](https://www.google.com/chrome/)
-2. Copy this [Google Sheet Template](https://docs.google.com/spreadsheets/d/1ZDJKoymIh9q4jmGtZfIlgbDnPqC5GbD9R7mas2KFfBk/edit#gid=2085843151) to your Google Drive:
+2. Copy this [Google Sheet Template](https://docs.google.com/spreadsheets/d/1ZDJKoymIh9q4jmGtZfIlgbDnPqC5GbD9R7mas2KFfBk/edit#gid=2085843151) to your Google Drive: (for the columns and names)
 3. Type or paste your keywords into the first column "Keywords."
 4. Open [Safari](https://support.apple.com/en_GB/downloads/safari) and [Login to your Etsy Rank account.](https://etsyrank.com/)
 5. In your [Google Sheets](https://docs.google.com/spreadsheets/u/0/) document, select the keyword cell you wish to start your script.